soobinrho/dotfiles-personal/README.md

 to expose port 22 on my personal device.
 However, there was a time in which I needed to SSH into my second laptop from my primary laptop.

 So, here's how I set up SSH server on my second laptop.
+Port 22 is likely to be secure as long as it is updated to the latest version, and `sshd_config` is configured securely as shown two sections below.
+Nevertheless, the best way to prevent a malicious hacker from getting into port 22 is to make it unavailable.
+So, close it as soon as all SSH needs are done.

 <br>